 Please measure weight, neck and waist to determine the best size for your cat:

 Cat Life Jacket Questions

 In short, yes - most cats can swim since they are born with the ability to do so.
 However, not all will have had the chance to learn and practice their skills.
 So, if you're unsure if yours can, or you're looking to start training and join the "catboat life", a cat swimming life jacket is a great place to start.

 Are cats required to wear a cat life jacket on boats?

-It’s not so much about whether animals on a boat are required to or not.
-It is more important to have peace of mind that assistance is in place with a cat water float should your cat get tired out, swept away, suddenly be hit with very cold water or face any other unexpected situation.
+It's not so much about whether animals on a boat are required to or not.
+It is more important to have peace of mind that assistance is in place with a cat water float should your cat get tired out, swept away, suddenly be hit with freezing water or face any other unexpected situation.

 What is the difference between a cat buoyancy aid and a cat life jacket?